place Case Studies

 Constraints:

-• The properties of natural waste fibres and bio-based resins are generally less than those of synthetic resins and fibres and related biocomposites may therefore require more material to provide comparable performance (as required by the product application).
+• The properties of natural waste fibres and bio-based resins are less than those of synthetic resins and fibres and related biocomposites may therefore require more material to provide comparable performance (as required by the product application).

-• Producing bio-based and waste-based composites is technically more challenging than conventional composites, as the ingredients are generally less consistent and predictable, requiring more attention and tuning to make them work.
+• Producing bio-based and waste-based composites is technically more challenging than conventional composites, as the ingredients are less consistent and predictable, requiring more attention and tuning to make them work.

 Requirement 3: For wider uptake of the developed biocomposites, we will be looking for (volume) manufacturers who are willing and capable to work with the bio-based and waste-based materials.